Review the symptoms of low blood sugar if you have

 diabetes or some other health condition that can cause

 low blood sugar.
-Symptoms of low blood sugar include sweating, blurred vision, and confusion.
 Know the early symptoms.
 You may not always have the same symptoms.

-Check your blood sugar if you think it may be low, such as below 70 mg/dL.
+Check your blood sugar if you think it may be low.

-Wait about 15 minutes after eating the 15 grams of carbohydrate.
-Check your blood sugar level again.
+Wait 10 to 15 minutes after eating the quick-sugar food.
 If your blood sugar is still below

 getting more sleepy and less alert, call 911 or other emergency services immediately.
 If possible, have someone stay with you